-Prior to the 2009 Financing, Sentient Executive GP II, Limited (as the general partner of Sentient Global Resources Fund II, L.P. and as custodian of Sentient Global Resources Trust II) (collectively, "Sentient II"), the largest existing shareholder of the Company, controlled or directed 63,767,480 ordinary shares representing 23.79% of the total issued and outstanding ordinary shares of the Company.
-Under the Prospectus Offering, Sentient II acquired control or direction over an additional 53,613,661 ordinary shares, representing approximately 12.17% of the outstanding shares of the Company.
-Sentient II agreed to acquire a further 15,277,939 ordinary shares under the Australian Placement to maintain its pro rata interest in the Company.
-After giving effect to the 2009 Financing, Sentient II controls or directs 132,659,080 ordinary shares representing approximately 26.64% of the issued and outstanding ordinary shares of the Company.
+Prior to the 2010 Financing, Sentient Executive GP II, Limited (as the general partner of Sentient Global Resources Fund II, L.P. and as custodian of Sentient Global Resources Trust II) (collectively, "Sentient II"), the largest existing shareholder of the Company, controlled or directed 132,659,080 ordinary shares representing 26.64% of the total issued and outstanding ordinary shares of the Company.
+Under the Prospectus Offering, Sentient II acquired control or direction over an additional 63,936,000 ordinary shares, representing approximately 8.65% of the outstanding shares of the Company.
+After giving effect to the 2010 Financing, Sentient II controls or directs 196,595,080 ordinary shares representing approximately 26.64% of the issued and outstanding ordinary shares of the Company.